 Although women are frequently recruited at lower levels, they are increasingly underrepresented on each rung of the management level.
 Nine out of ten CEOs in Belgium are male.
-The federal and regional government have taken steps to redress the balance – quotas were introduced in 2018, stipulating that 33 percent of positions on corporate boards must be filled by women.
+The federal and regional governments have taken steps to redress the balance – quotas were introduced in 2018, stipulating that 33 percent of positions on corporate boards must be filled by women.
 All companies with 50 or more workers need to report their pay data no less than every two years.

-Women are better represented in within parliament.
+Women are better represented within parliament.
 In 2021, over 40 percent of the elected representatives within federal, regional and community parliaments were women.
-Sophie Wilmès was Belgium’s first female Prime Minister, running the country from 2019 to 2020.
+Sophie Wilmès was Belgium's first female Prime Minister, running the country from 2019 to 2020.

 Mental health awareness in Belgium